 I was born in 1988, in Toronto.
 These days I live alone in an ornate kitchen in Berlin.
 For stories from my life, check the non-fiction section in the archive.

-I’m writing an 80-page book with almost no characters or dialogue.
-Unearthlily is a series of first-person rollercoaster-trips through consciousnesses being taken over, destroyed, transplanted, tainted or stolen—nine stories that echo each other strangely and connect at impossible angles.
+I’m seeking representation for an 80-page book called Unearthlily, a series of first-person rollercoaster-rides through consciousnesses being taken over, destroyed, transplanted, tainted or stolen—nine stories that echo each other strangely and connect at impossible angles.
 The book is both high and low, cerebral and visceral, R&D-style experimental yet more readable than pulp.
-It should be done by summer 2020.

 I read ravenously.
 I love visionary and intense writing full of vivid imagery.
 I want hi-fi clarity—sentences like shaped bowls anyone can drink the meaning from—married to hallucination.

-Probably the author I’m most influenced by is Mircea Cartarescu, but my tastes have also been shaped by works from David Foster Wallace, Cormac McCarthy, Gabriel Garcia Marquez, Alan Moore, William Blake, Attila Bartis, James Agee, Svetlana Alexievich, Nelson Algren, Thomas Bernhard, Roberto Bolano, Wayne C. Booth, Jorge Luis Borges, Franz Kafka, Charles Bukowski, Peter Handke, Angela Carter, Fyodor Dostoevsky, Thomas de Quincey, Stephen Dobyns, Vladimir Mayakovsky, T.S.
+Probably the authors I’m most influenced by are David Foster Wallace, Mircea Cartarescu, and Alan Moore, but my tastes have also been shaped by works from Cormac McCarthy, Gabriel Garcia Marquez, William Blake, Attila Bartis, James Agee, Svetlana Alexievich, Nelson Algren, Thomas Bernhard, Roberto Bolano, Wayne C. Booth, Jorge Luis Borges, Franz Kafka, Charles Bukowski, Peter Handke, Angela Carter, Fyodor Dostoevsky, Thomas de Quincey, Stephen Dobyns, Vladimir Mayakovsky, T.S.
 Eliot, William Gaddis, Allen Ginsberg, Witold Gombrowicz, Harold Pinter, Shintaro Kago, Laszlo Krasnahorkai, Silvina Ocampo, Comte de Lautreamont, Clarice Lispector, Henry Miller, Antonio Moresco, Robert Musil, Octavio Paz, Oliver Sacks, Thomas Metzinger, Stig Saeterbakken, Bruno Schulz, David Shields, Nathanael West, Patrick White, Jim Woodring, Virginia Woolf, Philip K. Dick, and John Cassavetes, among others.